firedancer-io/firedancer/README.md

 optimized on a stock Linux image.
 You will need basic development tools like `make`, `gcc` along with `rustc`, and `clang`.

+Officially supported compilers for production use are the latest releases of _gcc 11_, _gcc 12_ and _gcc 13_.

+The latest release of Clang 17 is supported for development and tooling.

 Frankendancer currently only supports Linux, and requires a kernel newer than v5.7 to build.